Dog Training: Yes, I use shock and prong collars

 If you work around dogs long enough you’ll get the question.

-Do you use prong collars?
-(Or choke collars or shock collars)
+Do you use shock and prong collars?
+(Or choke collars or slip collars.)

 My answer to this question is yes.